 The Louisiana Native Plant Society invites Louisiana residents, businesses, schools, and public institutions to certify their outdoor spaces as certified habitats through the Louisiana Certified Habitat Program (LCH).
 This program encourages property owners to increase and protect the ecological value and natural heritage of their land by recognizing efforts to utilize native plant species and to enact best habitat gardening practices.
-State-wide, over 140 properties have certified to date, almost 50 in the NOLA area, many electing to appear on the MAP where certifications are being recorded.
+State-wide, almost 300 properties have certified state-wide to date, and the GNO area reached 100 in Spring 2023!
+Many applicants choose to appear on the official MAP where certifications are being recorded.
 Habitat Certification Levels are determined by the amount of native plant species or percentage of native plant species on a property.
 The levels include bronze, 25 native species or 25% native plants; silver 50 native species or 50% native plants; gold 75 native species or 75% native plants.
+Because Louisiana Certified Habitats serve as models for the community that cultivate appreciation of native gardens, applicants must be in compliance with local ordinances regarding vegetative growth and maintenance of their landscapes to certify.
 Certification includes a 9 x 12 inch metal yard sign citing the habitat level.
 Levels can be upgraded for free at any time.

 The Native Plant Initiative of Greater New Orleans (NPI) certifies the Southeast region of Louisiana.
 Parishes include: Ascension, Assumption, Jefferson, Lafourche, New Orleans, Plaquemines, St. Bernard, St. Charles, St. Helena, St. James, St. John the Baptist, St. Tammany, Terrebonne, Washington.
 There is no minimum acreage requirement.
 All properties are eligible for certification.

 - Visit LNPS' website to retrieve instructions/application for your area